A Celiac’s Gluten Free Guide to Greece

 Food that ISN’T gluten free in Greece

-Saganaki Cheese – named after the pan in which it is made, cheese cooked saganaki style is pan-friend and coated in flour, served piping hot.
+Saganaki Cheese – named after the pan in which it is made, cheese cooked saganaki style is pan-fried and coated in flour, served piping hot.

 Parsley Dip (Maintonasalata – mαϊντανοσαλάτα) – this delicious parsley dip unfortunately includes bread crumbs, something I only realized late in the game.
 For those who are not gluten free, a recipe is here.
 It’s delicious.